Published on May 6th, 2015 | by Emilie DesJardins

 A label lesson from Coke

 A label can be a marketing campaign of its own even.
 Think about Coke’s #ShareaCoke campaign.
 The first time I saw a billboard referencing the campaign, it seemed rather odd.
 On its face, a company is telling me to share my Coke with someone of a random name.
 When I received an “Emily” coke on Facebook from a friend in South Carolina, I understood (spelled wrong, but still).
 Then my brother sent one to my mom over text message that made her day.
 Drinking a Coke is now a personal experience and it didn’t take the company much work.
-All the company had to do was print labels with the most popular names in their target 12-34 demo, and the customers promote their product for them across social media and beyond.
+All the Coke marketing department had to do was print labels with the most popular names in their target 12-34 demo, and the customers promote their product for them across social media and beyond.

 Although you might have a small shop without that kind of national impact, you can certainly still make an impression on your customers simply by what you put on a label.
 Give them more to learn about you and a reason to share it with their friends, and they will be coming back for more.